inciteful-xyz/inciteful-blog/_posts/2021-10-11-testing-mag-replacements.md

 | URL                                                                                         | No                       | Semantic Scholar URL and author's homepage                                                                                                    |

 ## Other Data
 In terms of "other data", The Lens offers a bunch of other information like publisher information, ISSNs, and [MeSH](https://en.wikipedia.org/wiki/Medical_Subject_Headings) terms that Semantic Scholar does not.
+None of which is useful for my purposes but could be for yours.

 # 3. Data Enrichment
-To me a "data enrichment" is something that the service calculates and serves up as part of their API.
-For me, this needs to be above and beyond what MAG provides.
+To me a "data enrichment" is something that the service constructs and serves up as part of their API, above and beyond what MAG provides.

 The Lens enriches their data by pulling in structured data from other sources.
-Where possible the identify and present:
+Where possible they identify and present:

 - Funding sources
 - Clinical trials